-Using triggers in your automated campaigns
+Using triggers in your automation maps

 You’ll see many options for triggers, broken into four categories: CRM, external events, sales and sites/pages.
 Here we’ve further broken them down into categories to help you find the best trigger for your specific use case.